jessepinkman9900/code-snippets/k8s-rancher/README.md

   - workload migration during cluster upgrades (k8 upgrade, mesh upgrade, etc)
 - alerting
   - add alerting stack - email, slack, etc
+- cluster provisioning
+  - is it better to provision directly on aws & then register it on rancher? how will fleet be setup on the new cluster?

 ## Tools
 - [terraform](https://developer.hashicorp.com/terraform)